 Ans: Alsi contains no gluten.

 4. Does Alsi aid in weight loss?

 Ans: Alsi can help you in your weightless journey due to its high fiber content.
 However, please eat healthy throughout the day, exercise, sleep well, and stay hydrated to reach your goal in the weight loss journey.
 If any underlying condition is present like thyroid, PCOD, Diabetes or other hormonal imbalances consult your physician and take medicines as prescribed.

 5. Is Alsi safe for hypothyroid?

-6. Is flaxseed help in alleviating Gout Symptoms?
+6. Is flaxseed helping in alleviating Gout Symptoms?

-Ans: Yes, flax seeds help in combating Gout Symptoms due to its anti-inflammatory properties.
+Ans: Yes, flax seeds help in combating Gout Symptoms due to their anti-inflammatory properties.

 The three magical components Omega – 3 fatty acids, Lignans, and Mucilage in Alsi/Flaxseeds make it in a top list of Superfood category.
 Tiny seeds called Alsi are loaded with nutritional goodness.